pcdangio/ros-driver_mpu9250/README.md

 ## Overview

 This package includes driver software for the InvenSense [MPU9250] 9DoF IMU.
+It provides a base driver class that allows a device specific (e.g. RPi, Arduino, etc.) driver to be easily derived and implemented.
+In it's current state, this repository includes a derived driver for the Raspberry Pi using pigpio.

 **Keywords:** mpu9250 imu driver raspberry_pi